 We've got to actually make that difference.

-He lamented the deaths of all these young people that were full of lives in front of them, declaring that no child, no teacher, no uh nobody should ever be in danger in an American school.
+He lamented the deaths of all these young people that were full of lives in front of them, declaring that no child, no teacher, nobody should ever be in danger in an American school.

-And solutions, I think should be everybody's Motivation here.
+And solutions, I think, should be everybody's motivation here.

 Not political points, not political arguments, not talking points.